 ~ PAB is quite common and found in both males and females despite the media’s claim that it is primarily a female problem.

 ~ PAB is driven by anger and an overblown need for control.

 Examples of Passive Aggressive Behaviours ( referred to as PA for Passive Aggressive)

 ~ A classic example of PA people are those who are perpetually late.
-They are usually late for everything, including work, meeting friends, and appointments, etc. By taking control of the time and when they arrive they feel that they have greater control over the situation and or people.
+They are usually late for everything, including work, meeting friends, and appointments.
+By taking control of the time and when they arrive, they feel that they have greater control over the situation and or people.
 You may notice that PA people are more apt to keep certain people waiting.
-These people are obviously the ones that they feel more threatened by and are trying to exert greater control over.
+These people are the ones that they feel more threatened by and are trying to exert greater control over.

 ~ Procrastination or not doing tasks.
-Once again this PA person gains a sense of control because they are the one who is influencing the outcome of a situation.
+Once again this PA type of person gains a sense of control because they are the one who is influencing the outcome of a situation.

 ~ Using sulking, withdrawing, “the silent treatment,” or suddenly removing oneself during an ongoing conversation is typical PA behaviour.
 By doing this, the PA person is controlling their participation in disliked situations, controlling others proper participation and of course finally controlling the outcome.
 Everything suddenly becomes all about them and what they want.

 ~ PA behaviour as mentioned above is control driven.
 In turn, it is fueled by secrets and the lack of open communication.
-The resolution of PAB can only start to occur if open, honest and equal communication is achieved at least.
+The resolution of PAB can only start to occur if open, honest and equal communication is achieved.